Pagoda flower has a beautiful Tamil name Krishna Kireedam meaning the crown of Lord Krishna. The name is very apt for this flower.

 This plant is an evergreen shrub with branches.
 Pagoda plant grows to a maximum of 5 feet tall.
 The leaves are large and heart shaped.
 Leaves width can be up to 12 inches across.

 The flowers bloom at the tips of the branches.
 The blossoms arranged in layers of decreasing diameter looks like a Crown and also like a Japanese Pagoda.
-The flowers are orage-red or yellow small, funnel shaped with long thin stamens.
+The flowers are orange-red or yellow small, funnel shaped with long thin stamens.
 Each flower is ½ inch in length.

 Picture above taken in Singapore Botanical Gardens